 Although you’re studying hard for both the ACT and SAT (or just one) and have a list of vocabulary words to review before the test date, it’s near impossible to know all the words that could be included on the test.
-So what do you do if you run into a completely unknown word?
+So what do you do if you run into completely unfamiliar words?
 You take a look at the prefixes, suffixes, and root words!
+These word parts are much easier to understand when they are broken down and you can find the word origin.
+By knowing how to do that, you’ll introduce new words and terms into your English language vocabulary!

 Why Study These for the SAT / ACT?